Ahmet Davutoğlu: Government corruption allegations

 Upon becoming prime minister, Davutoğlu inherited a substantial number of corruption claims against the AKP and the previous Erdoğan government.
 On 1 September, Davutoğlu vowed to pursue a strong fight against corruption as part of his government agenda.
 His true intentions have been disputed by the two main opposition parties, namely the Republican People's Party (CHP) and the Nationalist Movement Party (MHP).
 CHP leader Kemal Kılıçdaroğlu claimed that Davutoğlu had been appointed as prime minister by Erdoğan in order to end the corruption investigations dating from the 17 December 2013 scandal.
-On 2 September, the İstanbul Attorney General formally dismissed the cases against 96 suspects, while the MHP claimed that the government was behind the decision.
+On 2 September, the Istanbul Attorney General formally dismissed the cases against 96 suspects, while the MHP claimed that the government was behind the decision.
 The prospect of Davutoğlu's government taking a strong approach against corruption is therefore doubted by political analysts and opposition members.

 Constitutional reform

 Davutoğlu has stated that his main priority is to draft a new constitution after the June 2015 general election.
 He has called for opposition parties to be more engaged in this process.
 He claimed that the current constitution did not enshrine necessary checks and balances or guarantee a stable democratic system, nor did it encourage political participation due to its strict centrist approach.
 He has thus called for a more liberal, civilian and pluralistic constitution which would respond to the needs of modern Turkey and increase the welfare of its citizens.
 The opposition have claimed that the true aims of Davutoğlu's proposed reforms are to diminish the principles of Mustafa Kemal Atatürk and to dismantle the independent judiciary.